-Tests and Studies Often Used in Diagnosis of Men with Inconsistent Urine Flow
+Tests and Studies Often Used in the Diagnosis of Men with Inconsistent Urine Flow

 Treatment Options for Men with Intermittent and Irregular Urine Stream

-Treatment of men with urinary problems that result in intermittent pee flow is aim to treat the underlying problem that caused inconsistent urine stream.
+Treatment of men with urinary problems that result in intermittent pee flow aims to treat the underlying problem that caused inconsistent urine stream.